chris7444/ansible-docker-ucp/README.md

 ## Required Versions

-The following versions or higher are required to use the playbooks described in later sections.
+The following software versions were used the playbooks described in later sections.
+Other version may work but have not been tested.

-- Ansible 2.2 or higher
+- Ansible 2.2
-- Docker EE 17.06 or higher
+- Docker EE 17.06
-- Red Hat Enterprise Linux v TODO
+- Red Hat Enterprise Linux 7.3 and 7.4
-- VMware vSphere TODO
+- VMWare ESXi 6.5.0 + vCenter 6.5.0
-- HPE SimpliVity Omni stack v TODO
+- HPE SimpliVity OmniStack 3.7.1.60

 # Architecture